lloredia/Dev-Ops/Websphere/README.md

    * Execute ./install to start installation
    * Click on Next
    * Select the license agreement and click Next
    * Select the Installation Manager Directory to be installed.
-You can leave it to default if you wish to install under /opt/IBM
+You can leave it to default /opt/IBM
    * Review the summary information and click on Install to begin installation
    * Click on Restart Installation Manager on completion wizard

 Great, IBM Installation Manager 1.7 is installed now!